nkeymaps

 • Validate keyspec at compile time.

-• define-key can set multiple bindings in a single call.
+• Set multiple bindings in a single call to define-key.

 • Translate keyspecs as a fallback.
 For instance if shift-a is unbound, checkA.